Monastic Wales is not responsible for the content of external internet sites

 John (ap Rhys): occurs as Abbot John in 1378x79 and as Johan ap Rhys in 1383, when the monks of Strata Florida alleged that he came to their house with a band of armed men and archers and forcibly held the monastery for forty days, taking much of the monks' property.
 Abbot John is mentioned on various occasions until November 1390.
 The 1383 petition has previously been dated to 1428/9 or 1442/3, and Johan ap Rhys conflated with another abbot of that name, the abbot of Cymer who tried to make himself abbot of Strata Florida.
 However, Burton has recently argued that there are strong grounds for dating the Strata Florida incident to the sixth year of King Richard II.

 Hywel ap Gwilym (Howell ap Guillim): is mentioned as a monk of Conwy in 1378-9 [View details] and in 1398; he should perhaps be identified with Hugh ap Gwilym, a monk of the house.
 In November 1406 Abbot Hywel was outlawed for siding with the rebel cause but in November 1409 was pardoned.
 He occurs as abbot in November 1413; an Abbot Hugh is mentioned in September 1415.

-John ap Rhys (Rees, Rys): According to Smith, Heads of Religious Houses 3, p.
+John ap Rhys (Rees, Rys): may now be removed from the abbatial list.
+According to Smith, Heads of Religious Houses 3, p.
 284, John may have been the John ap Rys who was later abbot of Cymer and Strata Florida.
 The monks of Strata Florida claimed that Abbot John had come to their house in Lent 1428 with a band of armed men and archers and forcibly held the monastery for forty days, taking much of the monks' property.
+However, see above.

 David Winchcombe (Wynchcombe, Wynichercrub): 1482-?